 For example, you may have painful sensations in your leg even though there’s nothing wrong with your leg.
 It’s a communication problem between your brain and the nerves in your leg, which stimulates a pain response.
 And the pain is very real.

-Normally, when you have burning or itching, you might reach for topical treatments.
+When you have burning or itching, you might usually reach for topical treatments.
 But because there’s no real issue with your skin or scalp, that won’t help with dysesthesia.

-Here are some other reasons a person with MS might have weird sensations or pain:
+Here are some other reasons a person with MS might have strange sensations or pain:

 - injection site reaction or side effects of medication, including disease-modifying drugs